-On February 29, 2016, the Company entered into a Loan and Security Agreement (the "Plains LSA") with PlainsCapital Bank ("Plains"), which, as amended on December 6, 2017, has a maturity date of September 30, 2019.
+On February 29, 2016, the Company entered into a Loan and Security Agreement (the "Plains LSA") with PlainsCapital Bank ("Plains"), which, as amended on December 6, 2017, had a maturity date of September 30, 2019.
 Pursuant to the Plains LSA, Plains agreed to lend the Company up to \$50,000 on a revolving basis from time to time (the "Credit Facility").
-The Company had no amounts outstanding under the Credit Facility as of March 31, 2019.
+There was no activity or borrowings under this Credit Facility during the nine months ended September 30, 2018 and 2019, and there were no amounts outstanding under the Credit Facility as of September 30, 2019.
+The Credit Facility matured and was canceled on September 30, 2019.

-Interest on the Plains Note is payable monthly and accrues at a rate equal to the greater of (i) the then-current LIBOR rate plus 2.30% or (ii) 2.70%.
+Interest on the Plains Note was payable monthly and accrued at a rate equal to the greater of (i) the then-current LIBOR rate plus 2.30% or (ii) 2.70%.
 As collateral security for the prompt payment in full when due of the Company's obligations to Plains under the Plains LSA and the Plains Note, the Company pledged to and granted Plains a security interest in all of its right, title and interest in the cash and corporate and municipal bonds that the Company holds in an account at Plains.
-There are certain covenants and events of default associated with the Plains LSA.
-No events of default under the Plains LSA had occurred as of March 31, 2019.
+There were certain covenants and events of default associated with the Plains LSA.
+No events of default under the Plains LSA had occurred as of September 30, 2019.